jagarlamudijanakirammaneesh/NoInUPI/README.md

 Get Started

-1. Install
-Download the latest APK from the [Releases](../../releases) section and install it on your Android device
+1. Download the latest APK from the [Releases](../../releases) section and install it on your Android device

-2. Enable Access
-Go to Android Accessibility Settings and enable NoInUPI.
+2. Go to Android Accessibility Settings and enable NoInUPI.

-3. Activate Banking
-Dial *99# once to enable USSD banking.
+3. Dial *99# once to enable USSD banking.

-4. You’re Ready
-Use banking services without an internet connection.
+4. You’re Ready, Use banking services without an internet connection.

 ## Tech Stack